jacobjinkelly/slurm/README.md

 # Slurm
 Scripts for launching sweeps on SLURM cluster.
-Originally inspired by [nng555/cluster_examples](https://github.com/nng555/cluster_examples).

 ## Requirements
 Python scripts are compatible using Python 3.6 or higher using only standard libraries.
 Other scripts use bash.